 New delivery technologies should also be risk-free (as far as possible), offer better consumer experiences and fit their lifestyle to gain their acceptance (Wang et al., 2018; Zhou et al., 2020).
 Cano et al. (2021) highlights that securing logistics efficiency and maintaining competitive advantage are possible only by adopting and investing advanced technological solutions.
 Technological investments are also needed in interfacing infrastructure and in key human skills and competencies, and they will need to be made before, or at the same time as, substantial cash outlays are committed to the technology.
 In the worst-case scenario, investments in new technology solutions that eventually turn out to be unfeasible may cause devastating financial losses.
 In most business organizations, the question of technological uncertainties is a strategic one, as it is linked to managerial decisions on technology investments and gaining added value (e.g Berawi, 2021).
-Due to the accelerating level of digitalization and turbulent global environments, many scholars (e.g., Kim & Wilemon, 2002; Cagan & Vogel, 2002; Gassman & Schweitzer, 2014) are emphasizing the relevance of front-end phase-related knowledge gathering.
+Due to the accelerating level of digitalization and turbulent global environments, many scholars (e.g., Kim & Wilemon, 2002; Cagan & Vogel, 2002; Gassman & Schweitzer, 2014) are emphasizing the relevance of front-end phase-related knowledge gain.
 In order to make successful investment decisions and overcome various uncertainties, such as being able to scope which technologies are the most fit-for-purpose for specific products, managers will be required to gather perceivable experiences to support the decision-making (Cagan & Vogel, 2002; Schweitzer, 2014).
-Kianto et al. (2018) further adduce the potential of increasing collective knowledge and reducing technological uncertainty occurring especially among SMEs in logistics by strengthening technological knowledge-sharing platforms and procedures.Hence this paper focuses on decision making at the front end of the innovation phase of product development, in the case of online retail-related last-mile deliveries.
+Kianto et al. (2018) further adduce the potential of increasing collective knowledge and reducing technological uncertainty occurring especially among SMEs in logistics by strengthening technological knowledge-sharing platforms and procedures.

+In sum, the challenges identified by literature address the different needs of consumers, intermediate customers, and end customers as well as understanding the risks and benefits of multiple available technologies, which make the managerial decisions and choices a demanding task entailing considerable uncertainties.
+Hence this paper focuses on decision making at the front end of the innovation phase of product development, in the case of online retail-related last-mile deliveries.
 The paper has three aims: (1) to develop a conceptual model for classifying alternative technologies or technology trends to support decision making, (2) to demonstrate the feasibility of the model for evaluating alternative last-mile technologies for online retail and (3) to provide usable insight, especially for practitioners, on the applicability of different last-mile technologies.
 The first aim is clearly to present the model as a hypothesis, the applicability of which needs to be assessed by the managers of practice and the validity by the researchers.
 The second aim — the demonstration — will serve as a first-step model validity test.
+The proposed model is novel and the foremost contribution of this research.
+The model’s application in this paper is primarily to measure the consensus of managers’ perception of the applicability, tangibility and maturity of alternative technologies when considering investment decisions.
+In more general sense, the aim is to assist in better informed decision making, and to reduce uninformed risks in technology deployment.